 13. Any purposeful damage done to library materials, equipment, furniture or building, or other property of the library is against the law and will be reported to the police.

-Any person who violates these rules and regulations may be asked by a staff member to leave the library.
-Access to library facilities may be limited for a period of time if the rules of conduct are not observed.
+Any person who violates these rules and regulations may be asked by a staff member to leave the library or withdraw from virtual meeting space.
+Access to library facilities or virtual meeting space may be limited for a period of time if the rules of conduct are not observed.
 Library employees may ask for assistance from the local police department.